Is Ultrasound safe? Is there a limit to the number of images that should be taken?

-Furthermore, in our opinion, this website ultrasound is safe, when performed correctly, regardless of the number of images taken.
+Furthermore, in our opinion, ultrasound is safe, when performed correctly, regardless of the number of images taken.

 According to WebMD, "An ultrasound is generally performed for all pregnant women around 20 weeks into her pregnancy.
 During this ultrasound, the doctor will confirm that the placenta is healthy and that your baby is growing properly in the uterus.
 The baby's heartbeat and movement of its body, arms and legs can also be seen on the ultrasound."
 There are other benefits to ultrasound, as well.